 Milwaukee Public Library is a Patent and Trademark Resource Center (PTRC).
 PTRCs are libraries designated to disseminate patent and trademark information and to support the diverse intellectual property needs of the public.
 Milwaukee Public Library has a comprehensive patent collection and provides monthly patent searching programs.

-The 2014 schedule of Patent Searching 101 classes is below.
+2015's schedule of Patent Searching 101 classes can be found by clicking here.
 No registration is required and all classes are held in the Krikelas Room at the Central Library.

 Find information on the patent application process, inventor resources, trademark information and much more with the recommended resources below.
 To get started click on the appropriate topic below.
 Not finding what you're looking for?
 Contact our Business & Technology Department at (414) 286-3051.

 A patent for an invention is the grant of a property right to the inventor, issued by the United States Patent and Trademark Office.
 Generally, the term of a new patent is 20 years from the date on which the application for the patent was filed in the United States or, in special cases, from the date an earlier related application was filed, subject to the payment of maintenance fees.
 U.S. patent grants are effective only within the United States, U.S. territories, and U.S. possessions. – U.S. Patent and Trademark Office.

 US Patent and Trademark Office: The official site for the United States Patent and Trademark Office.